pipelinelabo/datalaiq-wiki/configuration/environment-variables.md

 GRAVWELL_INGEST_SECRET=MyIngestSecret /opt/gravwell/bin/gravwell_federator
 ```

-If "_FILE" is added to the end of the environment variable name, Gravwell assumes the variable contains the path to a file which in turn contains the desired data.
+If "_FILE" is added to the end of the environment variable name, DatalaiQ assumes the variable contains the path to a file which in turn contains the desired data.
 This is particularly useful in combination with [Docker's "secrets" feature](https://docs.docker.com/engine/swarm/secrets/).

 ```
 GRAVWELL_INGEST_AUTH_FILE=/run/secrets/ingest_secret /opt/gravwell/bin/gravwell_indexer